LavirtheWhiolet/self-bootstrap/README.md

 generated
 ---------

-All generated files—generated parsers, object files, temporary assets—are put here.
+All generated files—generated parsers, object files, temporary assets—are put into this directory.

 proof
 -----